nyorain/ny/docs/android.md

 Copy build.sh and AndroidManifest.xml to $builddir/src/examples.
 Just follow the steps in build.sh (or execute it and debug what does not work).
+Make sure to get a key to sign the apk (see the keytool build.sh comment).
 Make sure to copy
  - libny.so
  - libdlg.so
  - libc++_shared.so
  - and the examples so
 to lib/arm64-v8a.
-Then everything should work.
+Then build.sh should work.

-Copy the c++ lib from $android-ndk/sources/cxx-stl/llvm-libc++/libs/arm64-v8a/libc++_shared.so
+Copy the c++ lib from $android-ndk/sources/cxx-stl/llvm-libc++/libs/arm64-v8a/libc++_shared.so Make sure adb is in path.